|What is a contingency period in real estate?

 One one the most common things you’ll find in a real estate offer is a contingency.
 This post will define what a real estate contingency is and how it works.
 It will also explain the most common ways contingencies are used in real estate sales.

-First, let’s start with a definition.
-A real estate contingency refers to a condition that has to be fulfilled prior to the sale of a home.
+In real estate home sales, a contingency refers to a condition that has to be fulfilled prior to the sale of a home.
 Contingencies are put into place as safety nets for you and your potential buyer.

 Since earnest money is forfeitable until these contingencies are lifted by the buyer, there has to be a set period of time that a buyer has to meet all the necessary requirements.
 That period of time is called a contingency period.
 In a real transaction, the contingency period begins as soon as a seller accepts a potential buyer’s offer.

-As an example, in California, the contingency period for inspections and appraisals is typically 17 days.
+As an example, in California, the contingency periodfor inspections and appraisals is typically 17 days.
 Therefore, if you accept the buyer’s offer on May 1, the contingency removal date would be May 17.
-There is one exception, however.
-Obtaining a loan got a lot tougher after the real estate crash, so unlike other contingencies that fall into the 17 day period, this one most often lasts 21 days or until the buyer is able to secure their loan.
-The offer itself spells this out.

-What Can Cause a Sale to Fall Apart?
+What Contingencies Can Cause a Sale to Fall Apart?

 If your potential buyer is unable to obtain adequate financing, your home appraises lower than expected or a home inspection reveals some type of major problem that you’re not willing to fix or make a concession on, your buyer has a right to back out of their contract without being penalized.